Asheville, Blue Ridge Parkway, and Biltmore House and Gardens

 Bent Creek Lodge, Arden, NC

-The trip started from Nashville early in the morning, taking Interstate 40 eastward to Asheville, North Carolina.
-Along the way, a break at my usual stopping place, the Caney Fork Rest Area, helped re-charge the batteries, loosen the legs, and lighten the load.
+The trip started early in the morning from Nashville, taking Interstate 40 eastward to Asheville, North Carolina.
+Along the way, the usual stopping place, the Caney Fork Rest Area, provided a chance to recharge our batteries, loosen our legs and lighten our loads.
 Then it was on to Cookeville for lunch at a restaurant.
-After a satisfying meal, the road called again, with a stop in Knoxville for gas before continuing the journey.
+After a satisfying meal, the road called again, leading to Knoxville for gas before continuing the journey.

 The drive from Knoxville to Asheville down Interstate 40 is absolutely breathtaking as you meander through the mountains.
-On the way, a stop at the North Carolina Welcome Center offered another chance to stretch the legs.
+A stop at the North Carolina Welcome Center offered another chance to stretch our legs.
 My car was relieved for the rest, as it had many more miles and elevation to go before reaching the final destination - the Bent Creek Lodge.

 Day Two - 17 September - Blue Ridge Parkway to the Craggy Gardens and onwards to Mount Mitchell